 The most common underlying genetic mechanism identified in their formation is dysfunction of the p53 tumour suppressor gene.
 There has also been association with Simian Virus 40 (SV40) on the basis of this virus' DNA having been identified in up to 50% of cases 5.

-Choroid plexus carcinomas are markedly enhancing intraventricular tumours, usually arising in the trigone of a lateral ventricle.
+Choroid plexus carcinomas are markedly enhancing intraventricular tumours, usually arising in the trigone of a lateral ventricle and invade adjacent brain parenchyma.

 Hydrocephalus may be present but is less likely than with choroid plexus papillomas.
 In CPC, hydrocephalus is generally a consequence of CSF pathway obstruction by the mass or a metastases whereas in CPP, there is at least a component of CSF overproduction.